LinusKay/autotask-mailguard-digest-parser/README.md

 # MailGuard Digest Parser

+Scripts that allow for easier reading of MailGuard email quarantine digests.

+There are two versions of this script provided:

+## Parse-MailGuardDigestLocal

-Scripts that allow for easy reading of MailGuard email quarantine digests.
-Will take an AutoTask ticket number and output tabular view of quarantined items, sorted by severity score.
+Will take the name of a local .eml file as input and output a tabular view of quarantined items, sorted by severity score.

 ## Parse-MailGuardDigestAutoTask

-Allows for easy viewing of MailGuard email quarantine summaries in a tabular format, sorted by severity score.
+Will take an AutoTask ticket number as input and output a tabular view of quarantined items, sorted by severity score.
+API details will be asked for upon script run.
+Incorrect details will exit the script.
+This may take slightly longer, depending on your internet connection, as it must download the digest data from AutoTask.

-Output example:
+## Output example:

 ```
 Score Recipient                      Sender                                                                               Subject